mar-tina/smailtrail/README.md

 To be able to load subscriptions navigate to Manage Your Account.
 If you had not followed the above process of configuring the credentials.json .
 The page will load forever.
-Make sure the credentials.json file is in the cmd directory next to main.go
+Make sure the credentials.json file is in the cmd directory next to main.go.
+Complete the auth and come back to the auth page and copy the provided auth code.
 ![Authpage Screenshot](/screenshots/auth.png)

 Navigate back to the subscriptions page.
 Click the fetch from API button to load messages from Gmail.